henrykhoanguyen/SpotifyBrowser/README.md

 # SpotifyBrowser

 > **Spotify Browser** is web redesign interface for Spotify web application that allows you to find your favorite albums, tracks, and artists.
+Developed using Node.js, Express, Angular, Bootstrap, and Spotify API.

 ## Quick Start

 ```
 # Install dependencies for server
 npm install